NOC-OI/2024-12-10-NOC/index.md

 {% endcomment %}
 <p id="requirements">
   <strong>Requirements:</strong>
-      Participants must bring a laptop with access to a modern web browser.
+      Participants must bring a laptop with access to a modern web browser and the Eduroam wifi network.
 They do not need to install any other software.
 </p>